By this point in your contact centre career, you probably know what dashboards are, and how to use them.

 - Dashboards have the right visuals to help you discern meaning.
 For example, colours are a great way to instantly differentiate a good reading (green) from a mediocre score (yellow) to a poor result (red).
 You may also want to have charts/graphs to make things easier.

-Note that dashboards are normally quite different to reports.
+Note that dashboards are normally quite different to call centre reports.

 The difference between dashboards and reports is this: reports are meant to be used to develop deeper insights, while dashboards are supposed to provide at-a-glance updates on what’s going on.

 You would use a dashboard like a doctor’s check-up, to ensure your operations are healthy.
 If something goes wrong, like your contact rates drop, you might use your reporting functionality to get to the bottom of why this occurred, and exactly how this drop affected results in the long run.
 But the dashboard’s job is only to show you what’s happening at any given moment (or on any given day).

 Creating a great dashboard is a balancing act.

 Too few indicators, and you might miss out on something important.
 But too many, and you’ll be swamped – and spend far too much time looking at the dashboard to ensure everything’s OK.

 If some of the included KPIs are relatively meaningless, you’re going to stop paying much attention to them.
 Therefore, it’s good to be picky about what to include.

 Depending on how much space you have on your screen, you might like to use the 3×3 rule.